Groskilled/MPC/README.md

 v_1 = v + a * dt
 cte = cte - v * sin(epsi) * dt
 epsi = epsi +  v / Lf * (-delta) * dt

+Concerning the weights I use in the cost function, I found these by trying.
+I started from no weight at all, the car left the road.
+I then tried to put more weight on the elements depending on delta, it went way better but still was not able to finish a lap.
+I doubled the values and it worked :)

 ## Timestep Length and Elapsed Duration (N & dt)

 I choosed N = 10 and dt = 0.1.
 I went for these values because predicting for the next second seemed a good idea to me.
 I tried to use a higher N but my computer was too slow (so a lower dt is not a possibility for me).
 I tried with N = 15 and dt = 0.15, the tires left the road from time to time but the car was able to finish a lap.